 Maison d'Art is pleased to announce a presentation of works by Kenneth Noland and Steven Parrino.
-The exhibition will feature Noland’s circle paintings of late 1950s through early 60s alongside Parrino’s misshaped paintings of the 1990s–2000s.
+The exhibition features Kenneth Noland’s circle paintings of late 1950s through early ‘60s alongside Steven Parrino’s misshaped paintings of the 1990s and 2000s.

 This adventurous pairing shows two artists at the height of their creative powers exploding formal restraint in order to explore the philosophical conditions at the heart of painting.
 Radiating from the center of unprimed canvases, Noland’s iconic circle paintings fuse the bold palette of Pop Art with the process-based methodology of post-painterly abstraction.
 These are paired with Steven Parrino’s works from a half-century later.
 Thrumming with radical energy, these works reflect back on a long century of abstract painting with relentless intelligence.

 In Noland’s Circle Paintings (starting 1956) the circle is not a figurative, geometric or optical, but a subject that stands as a single expressive entity.
 Noland subsumes Jackson Pollock’s method of appearing to work from the center out and working around the canvas.
 He subsumes Claude Monet’s open rippling strokes as impressions of light and water and Paul Cezanne’s use of color patches and enclosures.
 He subsumes Orphism and Synchromism of the 1910s, where circles of specific colors swirl together.
 Noland takes these references in art history and rounds them up in circles towards a practice of emphasis and liberation of colors.